-School Improvement Services: School Improvement Services continue to grow.
-The demand for staff development continues to remain strong.
-A Social Studies Specialist has been added to support school districts with the new Social Studies framework.
-The School improvement program will continue to enhance communications with districts and support districts with new regulations from the State Education Department.
+School Improvement Services: School Improvement Services continue to grow with the demand for staff development remaining strong.
+With the release of the Next Generation Learning Standards for ELA, Math and the Arts, the School Improvement Team will continue to innovate and work with participating districts to make the transition successful.
+Two new services include Academic Program Reviews and Behavioral Coaching and Consulting, both of which continue to move the department in a forward direction.
+The School Improvement Services will continue to enhance communications with districts and support districts with new regulations from the State Education Department.